 Joyce became a small business poster boy in 2007 when he introduced an amendment to the Howard Government’s planned changes to the Trade Practices Act to remove the infamous definition of market power.
 The Birdsville Amendment (so named because Joyce was visiting the outback Queensland town when he had the idea) was designed to overcome this definition, which made predatory pricing almost impossible to prove.

 The purpose of the Birdsville Amendment was to outlaw the destruction of competition by predatory pricing which required the corner store or shopping mall butcher to jump through hoops to mount a case against the large retailer, Joyce says.
-Your local independent fuel retailer, for instance, had to prove that the large oil multinational across the street could raise prices without losing customers before they could take the case any further.
+Your local independent fuel retailer, for instance, had to prove that the large oil multinationals across the street could raise prices without losing customers before they could take the case any further.

 Joyce says after the Birdsville Amendment, to make a case of predatory pricing a company only had to prove: